AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/search/search-workfront.md

 To perform an advanced search:

-1. In the upper-right corner of any page in Workfront, locate and click the drop-down arrow in the Search box.
+1. In the upper-right corner of any page in Workfront, locate and click the drop-down arrow in the **Search** box.

-1. At the bottom of the Search menu, click `Advanced Search`.
+1. At the bottom of the Search menu, click **Advanced Search**.

    The Advanced Search page displays.

 1. Select the type of object you are searching for.
-   `Projects` is selected by default.
+   **Projects** is selected by default.

 1. (Optional) Type a keyword in the field at the top of the list.
-1. (Optional) Click `Filter your results` to filter your search results based on specific field types, then select a field from the list.
+1. (Optional) Click **Filter your results** to filter your search results based on specific field types, then select a field from the list.
 If necessary, also select a value for the field.
    Or
    Add a new filter.
-   For information on adding a filter, see Select new filters for Advanced Search.
+   For information on adding a filter, see [Select new filters for Advanced Search](#filtering-search-results).

-1. Click `Search`.
+1. Click **Search**.
    A list of items that match your search displays to the right of the Advanced Search toolbar.

-Select new filters for Advanced Search After performing an advanced search—as described in Use Advanced Search—you can change your filters to update your search results.
+Select new filters for Advanced Search After performing an advanced search—as described in [Use Advanced Search](#using-advanced-search)—you can change your filters to update your search results.
 To update your filters:

+1. Filter your results
+1.
+1.
+1.
+1.
+1. Add a Filter
+1.
+1. Update Results
+1.
+1.